NoBlackBoxes/LastBlackBox/boxes/computers/_resources/lessons/NB3_Programming-Arduino.md

 > Your Arduino's built-in LED should now be blinking faster or slower than 1 Hz.

 - **TASK**: Blink an *external* LED
-- *Hint*: Connect the LED to a digital output pin (D13 in the example below), but don't forget your current limiting resistor!
+- *Hint*: Connect an LED to digital pin 13, but don't forget your current limiting resistor!
 - ![LED Driver:400](/boxes/computers/_resources/images/LED_driver_circuit.png)
 > Your external LED should now be blinking at the same time as the built-in LED (both are connected to pin 13).